 • Easy to make: Requires just a few simple ingredients and comes together quickly.

-• Crowd-pleaser: Perfect for parties, holidays, or gifting to friends and family.
+• Crowd-pleaser: Perfect for parties, holidays, or gifts for friends and family.

 • Crunchy and gooey: Crispy cracker base with a soft, caramel layer and smooth chocolate topping.